ShanaFoster/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Sgtf17u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The Wireshark protocol analyzer images above shows specific packet captures, including ICMP which doesn't use a port; SSH which is port 22 and is known as the secure port; DHCP which uses port 67 and 68, DNS which uses port 53; and Remote Desktop which uses TCP port 3389.
+The Wireshark protocol analyzer images above display specific packet captures: ICMP Internet Control Message Protocol): Used for network ping and doesn't use a port; SSH (Secure Shell): A protocol used for secure remote login.
+It uses TCP port 22, known also as a secure port.
+DNS (Domain Name System): Used to resolve domain names into IP addresses, it uses UDP port 53 but can also uses TCP port for larger queries.DHCP(Dynamic Host Configuration Protocol): Used for assiging IP addresses.
+It uses UDP port 67 (Server) and 68 (client).
+RDP(Remote Desktop Protocol): Enable remote access to another computer overa nework.
+Ut uses TCP port 3389.
 </p>
 <br />